Rishabh0262/spring-boot-blog-app/Readme.md

       3. orphanRemoval : true  // If post is deleted, associated comments will be deleted as well.
    3. private Set<Comment> comments = new HashSet<>();

+### Creating JPA Repository - CommentRepository
+#### Create '.java' **interface** files in repository package.

+`for more details, refer Post-entity's JPA-Repository`

+1. repository pkg :
+   1. Create CommentRepository.java _interface_
+   2. Extends **JpaRepository** : access to all the CRUD methods for Comment-entity
+      1. All the SQL query methods.
+      2. Paging & sorting
+      3. CRUD methods : CrudRepository

+### Creating DTO class - CommentDto

+1. payload pkg :
+   1. CommentDto class
+      1. long id;
+      2. String name,email, body;

+---

+## Create Comment REST-API
+_ref. pic-5_create_comment_rest-api_

+1. pkg service
+   1. CommentService - interface
+   2.
+2. service/impl
+   1. CommentServiceImpl-class :
+      1. Created a CommentRepository - obj.
+      2. Generate a Constructor of it. **can Omit @Autowired** as this class has only one data member/var.